 OIF: Operation Iraqi Freedom.

 POG [pronounced "pogue"]: Originally used mainly by infantry personnel, referred to 'people other than grunts,' rear-echelon support troops.
 Varies in usage.
-Usually referred to someone that is a "shammer," orsomeone that is no good.
-Usage moved throughout the Army, now generally refers to anyone that is a poor excuse for a soldier or Marine.
+Usually referred to someone that is a "shammer," or someone who is no good.
+Usage moved throughout the Army, now generally refers to anyone who is a poor excuse for a soldier or Marine.

 PRT: This stands for Provincial Reconstruction Team.
-These are military or government departments and civilian aid organizations from the U.S. and many others who come to a town and help to rebuild.
-The PRT coordinates construction projects and provide humanitarian assistance.
+These are military or government departments and civilian aid organizations from the U.S. and many others who help rebuild a town.
+The PRT coordinates construction projects and provides humanitarian assistance.

 Red on red: Enemy-on-enemy fire.
-In June 2005 it was reported that Marines patrolling the desert near the Syrian border had, over the previous several months, seen a new trend in the Iraq insurgency.
-Insurgents were fighting each other in towns along the Euphrates from Husayba to Qaim.
+In June 2005, it was reported that Marines patrolling the desert near the Syrian border had seen a new trend in the Iraq insurgency over the previous several months.
+Insurgents were fighting each other in towns along the Euphrates from Husayba to Qa'im.
 This suggested that there had been a split between Islamic militants and local rebels.

 S-4: Logistics and supply